TabithaMcCracken/uniVerse/README.md

 ### Environment Variables
 Create a `.env` file in the `backend` directory with the following content:
     ```env
-    PORT=5050
+    PORT=3075
     ATLAS_URI=your_mongodb_connection_string
     ```

 ### Running the Application
-1. Start the backend server:
+1. Start the backend development server:
     ```sh
     cd backend
-    npm start
+    nodemon run dev
     ```

 2. Start the frontend development server:
     ```sh
     cd ../frontend
-    npm start
+    npm run dev
     ```

-3. The frontend should now be running on `http://localhost:3000` and the backend on `http://localhost:5050`.
+3. The frontend should now be running on `http://localhost:5173` and the backend on `http://localhost:3075`.

 ## Deployment
 The project is set up to be deployed on [Render](https://render.com).
 Please follow the [Render deployment guide](https://render.com/docs/deploy-node-express-app) for detailed instructions.
 The deployment link will be provided once the deployment is completed.